Seed Library

 🌼 - Curious.
 Two varieties are available.
 Peas are relatively easy to grow with few diseases or bug problems.

 Grundy-Perfect Arrow peas are tasty and sweet and tolerate cool and warm conditions.
-These strong plants produce high yields of 4" pods.
-Excellent for eating fresh or
+These strong plants produce high yields of 10cm (4") pods.
+Excellent for eating fresh

 Peppers